 Who’s in charge of the portfolio?

 Given an opportunity to be in control, students will be inspired to share their best work.
 The portfolio should be more than just an online folder, hosting random posts and papers.
-Instead it should strive to reach a wide audience and receive thoughtful commentary.
-The idea of reaching a wider audience, beyond the classroom with a digital portfolio, is exactly what the Common Core State Standards are looking for!
+Instead, it should strive to reach a wide audience and receive thoughtful commentary.
+The idea of reaching a wider audience beyond the classroom with a digital portfolio is exactly what the Common Core State Standards are looking for!

 What age should a digital portfolio begin?

 Using the example from earlier, what if that Abraham Lincoln paper from above was published to a portfolio and had the ability to accept feedback from peers and staff?
-What if the following year, the student was able to reflect and demonstrate additional knowledge?
+What if the following year, the student could reflect and demonstrate additional knowledge?
 What if the same student was applying for private high school or even college and their digital portfolio was the first result found in a Google search by the admission department?
 What if a prominent Civil War author posted feedback on the post?
 This is the next level and we need to support students getting there.

 Digital portfolios fit in with the Common Core

-As a part of the Massachusetts K-12 Frameworks for English Language Arts, students who are college and career ready in reading, writing, speaking, listening, and language showcase the ability to:
+As a part of the Massachusetts K-12 Frameworks for English Language Arts, students who are college and career-ready in reading, writing, speaking, listening, and language showcase the ability to:

-- Comprehend as well as critique
+• Comprehend as well as critique

-- Use technology along with digital media strategically and capably
+• Use technology along with digital media strategically and capably

-- Build strong content knowledge
+• Build strong content knowledge

-- Understand other perspectives and cultures
+• Understand other perspectives and cultures

 In addition to being a showcase for student work, the portfolio enhances and supports the mastery of many Massachusetts Frameworks and Common Core standards.
 Just review the reading and literacy anchor standards.
 A digital portfolio can capture and provide evidence of their best work.
 (Might I add, teachers should maintain a digital portfolio, providing evidence of their best work too!)